Do you want more business sponsors for your association’s online events?

 The tools you need to grow online event sponsorships

 If you like the idea of Engagement Marketing, here’s some good news.
-The iCohere Academy is adding an Marketing Toolkit for Online Events to its Meetings Without Walls course.
-The kit is free to registrants and includes step-by-step instructions, a series of video trainings, marketing templates, a content calendar, and a planning timeline for marketing online events.
+The iCohere Academy is adding a Marketing Toolkit for Online Events to its Meetings Without Walls course.
+The kit is free to registrants and includes step-by-step instructions, marketing templates, a content calendar, and a planning timeline for marketing online events.
 We are also including a section dedicated to securing event sponsors with a focus on engagement marketing.
 Plus, a customizable sponsorship media kit to reach your ideal sponsors.

 Spring Semester Student Testimonial: